laktek/punch/README.md

 ### Why Punch is awesome?

-* Simple templating.
-* Flexible content structure.
+* Clear seperation between templates (structure) and content.
+* Live previews for the development mode.
+* Easy to publish (using S3, SFTP or Git)
 * Supports _client-side rendering_.
-* Can be used with your favorite editor, <abbr title='Source Code Management Software'>SCM</abbr> or host.

 ### Punch is great for: